emaballarin/BSTDplate/readme.md

 std::pair<iterator, bool> insert(pair_type&& x);
 ```
 They are used to insert a new node.
 The function returns a pair of an iterator (pointing to the node) and a bool.
 The bool is true if a new node has been allocated, false otherwise (i.e., the key was already present in the tree). `pair_type` can be for example `std::pair<const key_type, value_type>`.
-GIVE THE POSSIBILITY TO INSERT WITHOUT TRAVERSING AGAIN IF FALSE: WITH EMPLACE

 t.insert({1,2});//make it like below
 //t.insert(std::pair<kt, vt>{1,2});